-November - Sierra Leone - President Ernest Koroma will step down at this election having served the mandatory two terms.
+November - postponed until early 2018 due to ebola epidemic - Sierra Leone - President Ernest Koroma will step down at this election having served the mandatory two terms.
 In the 2012 election Koroma and his All People's Congress secured 59% of the vote in defeating Julius Bao of the Sierra Leone People's Party with 37%.
 For any one candidate to win in the first round he/she must secure 55% of the vote.

 By December 31 - Democratic Republic of Congo - at the end of 2016 there was an agreement that President Joseph Kabila, having served the maximum of two terms allowed by the constitution, would step down by the end of this year and allow an election to appoint his successor.
 The presidential election ought to have taken place in December 2016 but Kabila used an out-of-date election register to prolong his tenure.
 This register started to be updated in March, 2016 and will take more than 1 year to complete.
 In a hotly disputed election in 2011 Joseph Kabila triumphed winning 49% of the vote against Etienne Tshisekedi, leader of the opposition, with 32% to win a second and final term as president.
 The US, France, Belgium and Carter Centre all agreed that the poll was seriously flawed.
 Since the agreement in December 2016, Etienne Tshisekedi has died prompting speculation that Kabila may back-track on what was agreed.
 And this was further underlined when the budget minister announced that it would be impossible to find the US$1.5bn!!! needed to hold an election.
 Kabila, not unexpectedly, is about to dig his heels in and continue in power.
 Over to the African Union then.